Kenfin2017/nowitwent_programming_3/README.md

-#### Game Overview

-##### Goals
-- The player who score higher than others after each gameplay wins.
-Scores are earned by:
-+ Collect passengers at terminals (propotional to how many passengers collected at the terminal, the more busy at the terminal, the higher the score)
-+ Arrive at terminal on time (the earlier, the more points you will earn)

-##### Use Cases
-- The game starts with the help of a self-implemented main program.
-The game asks with a separate configuration window the number of players and other information needed by the game.
-After this the main window implemented by the group is opened.
-On it, there is the game board with the map, the players gamepieces and other necessary information.
-- The given implementation produces buses onto the map and moves them according to their schedules.
-On the busstops, passenger get on and off the busses.
+### Description
+This project aims to implement a simple gameplay with basic features which can allow controlling figure’s movement with arrow keys, and interactions with and other game objects such as coins and buses.
+The game rule is simple.
+Players try to earn as much points as they can before the end of the day (in-game time starts at 5.30 am, ends at 11.30 pm), while avoiding the buses in traffic.
+The coins are generated randomly on the city’s map.
+Buses, on the other hand, regularly changes their positions according to the arranged schedule, which also change their number of passengers, shown above the bus icon.

+### User Manual
+- The game starts after player have finished editing fields in start dialog.
+The game asks users with name, the preferred score limit and the options for map size as small or large.
-- The player starts the game by clicking a game piece in the main window.
+- The player starts the game by clicking the player character in the main window.
+The player can choose to navigate the character by using arrow buttons on their keyboards or arrow buttons in the main window of the game.
-- The player moves their playable figure with the arrow keys to move toward a close-by bus that just picked up a couple of passengers.
+- The player moves the character with the arrow keys to move toward coins figure to collect them.
+Depending on size of the pile of coins, players can earn up to 40 more points.
-- The player shoot at the bus with a stun gun.
-When hit, the bus stops and turns pink.
-The passengers on the bus need to walk.
-- The player seeks new busses as their target.
-In the main window statistics about the stuck busses and the passenger on foor is show.
-- The game ends after five minutes of gameplay and the final score is shown to the player.
+- The players are to avoid buses coming.
+On getting hit, 10*(no of passengers) point will be subtracted.
-- The player closes the game.
+- The game ends at 23:30 (in-game time) or when the player reaches the score-limit that he/she set at the beginning of the game.